Mahmut Ustaosmanoğlu

-Mahmut Ustaosmanoğlu (1927 – 23 June 2022), usually referred to as Mahmut Effendi and known to his disciples as "Efendi Hazretleri", was a Turkish Sufi Sheikh and the leader of the influential İsmailağa jamia of the Naqshbandi-Khalidiyya Ṭarīqah centred in Çarşamba, Istanbul.
+Mahmut Ustaosmanoğlu (1929 – 23 June 2022), also known as Mahmud Effendi and known to his followers as "Effendi Hazretleri", was a Turkish Sufi Sheikh and the leader of the influential İsmailağa Jamia of the Naqshbandi-Khalidiyya centered in Çarşamba, Istanbul.

 Early life

+Ustaosmanoğlu was born in a village Imam in Miço (now Tavşanlı) village of the Of district.

+In his childhood, Ustaosmanoğlu is known for never missing any Tahajjud prayers every night, prayed 5 times a day, never missing any prayers and always have big interests for knowledge.
+Later on in his teenage years, he went to a city called Kayseri for seeking knowledge (Ilm).
+He followed the lessons from a popular local Alim (scholar) Named Tesbihcizade Ahmed Effendi and Calekli Haci Dursun Effendi.

+In the month of Ramadan 1951, he was appointed as a Imam in a local masjid in the Divriği district of Sivas province.
+He attracted the attention of the people around him with his religious talks and knowledge.

+He moved later on in his upcoming years to the city of Bandırma while he was a military officer, at the same time, he met Ahiskali Ali Haydar Effendi in Tekke mosque Bandırma and followed lessons for seeking more knowledge.

-Ustaosmanoğlu was born in a village imam in Miço (now Tavşanlı) village of the Of district.
-He became a hafiz under his father by the age of 6 and continued his madrasa education, gaining his ijazah by the age of 16.
-Afterward he married his cousin and started his work as an imam.
+He became a hafiz of the Quran under his father by the age of 6 and continued his madrasa education, gaining his ijazah by the age of 16.
+Afterward he married his cousin and started his work as an Imam.

+He had three children from his wife, Ahmet, Abdullah and Fatma.
+After the death of his first wife Zehra Ustaosmanoğlu in 1993, he married Müşerref Ustaosmanoğlu the same year.
+His daughter Fatma Muratoğlu died on December 28, 2003.

+Ustaosmanoğlu is also known for being the teacher of Ahmet Mahmut Ünlü and Metin Balkanlıoğlu in early 1980s.

 Naqshbandi order

 In 1952, Ustaosmanoğlu met Ahıskalı Ali Haydar Efendi (Gürbüzler), a Naqshbandi sheikh who became his murshid.
 Ali Haydar Efendi appointed him as the imam of the İsmailağa Mosque in 1954.
 By the year 1960, Ustaosmanoğlu's life had its greatest turn after Ali Haydar Efendi's demise and he became the leader of the path (tariqa).
 In 1996, he retired as the imam of the İsmailağa Musjid.